HISTORY NEBRASKA MANUSCRIPT FINDING AID

 Brownlee, Cherry County and Lincoln, Lancaster County, Neb.: Minister

-The Reverend O. J. Burckhardt came to Lincoln, Nebraska in 1890 after having attended a Negro college in Jefferson City, Missouri.
+The Reverend O. J. Burckhardt came to Lincoln, Nebraska in 1890 after having attended the Lincoln Institute [now Lincoln University] in Jefferson City, Missouri.
 In 1898 he married Anna Jones, who later became an influential artist and teacher of art in Lincoln.
 Burckhardt helped organize the African Methodist Church in Cherry County, Nebraska in 1908.
 He was the organizer and president of the Inter-racial and Interdenominational Christian Alliance of Lincoln.
 For twenty years he served as associate chaplain at the Nebraska State Penitentiary.

 Reverend Burckhardt died in December of 1949.